JunaidKhan444/Task-Manager/README.md

 ## 🚀 Features

 - **🔐 Authentication**
-  - Effortlessly create an account (Sign up)
+  - Effortlessly create an account (Sign up).
-  - Seamlessly Sign In
+  - Seamlessly Sign In.
-  - Retrieve and update your profile information
+  - Retrieve and update your profile information.

 - **📝 Task List Management**
-  - View your personalized task list
+  - View your personalized task list.
-  - Create, modify, or delete task lists
+  - Create, modify, or delete task lists.
-  - Access a comprehensive overview of tasks within a specific list
+  - Access a comprehensive overview of tasks within a specific list.
-  - Create, modify, or delete tasks in a list with ease
+  - Create, modify, or delete tasks in a list with ease.

 - **✅ Task Handling**
-  - Effortlessly view individual tasks
+  - Effortlessly view individual tasks.
-  - Create, update, or remove tasks
+  - Create, update, or remove tasks.
-  - Efficiently set task statuses for clear progress tracking
+  - Efficiently set task statuses for clear progress tracking.

 - **📊 Task Status Tracking**
-  - Streamlined categorization into 'Todos', 'In Progress', and 'Done'
+  - Streamlined categorization into 'Todos', 'In Progress', and 'Done'.

 ## 🛠️ Getting Started